 5.1.5.5.
 Manufacturers using programmable computer code systems (e.g. Electrical Erasable Programmable Read-Only Memory, EEPROM) shall deter unauthorised reprogramming.
 Manufacturers shall include enhanced tamper protection strategies and write protect features requiring electronic access to an off-site computer maintained by the manufacturer.
 Methods giving an adequate level of tamper protection will be approved by the authority.

 5.1.6.
-It shall be possible to inspect the vehicle for roadworthiness test in order to determine its performance in relation to the data collected in accordance with paragraph 5.3.7. of this Regulation.
+It shall be possible to inspect the vehicle for roadworthiness test in order to determine its performance in relation to the data collected in accordance with paragraph 5.3.7..
 If this inspection requires a special procedure, this shall be detailed in the service manual (or equivalent media).
 This special procedure shall not require the use of special equipment other than that provided with the vehicle.

 5.2.
 Test procedure